CreativeMobile/leadersend/README.md

 ```ruby
 mailer = Leadersend::Mail.new to: self.email, from: from, fromname: fromname, subject: subject, template: template, title: title
 ```
-Template is recommended to be a string, line breaks achieved with `<br>` tag liek so:
+Template is recommended to be a string, line breaks achieved with `<br>` tag like so:
 `"Hello, %{variable_name}<br><br>This is the main paragraph<br>Address: Brīvības street 11, Riga"`

 Parameter examples and explanations: